jstolle/public/Codex.md

 declaring my search for faith at an end after approximately thirty-four years, so leaning on a religion-based life philosophy does not make sense for me.

+### The Ability to Rise Above One's Lot in Life
+This has been a belief of mine for a long time: one is able to rise above whatever

 ## Beliefs